helgoboss/capsule/README.md

-capsule
+Capsule
 =======

-Very simple API for implementing and using start- and stoppable logic
+Basic API for building, using and extending a capsule-based DSL plus some default implementations